vra/vra/README.md

 ## About
-I am a engineer at Hangzhou, China.
-I train deep learning models, explore the awesome computer world, create open source projects on GitHub sometimes.
+I am an engineer at Hangzhou, China.
+I train deep learning models, explore the awesome computer world and create open source projects on GitHub sometimes.

 <!--
 ## Projects